rogsme/yams.media/content/config/bazarr.md

 On the left side menu, click on "Languages".

 On the "Languages" page, go to the "Languages Filter" box and select the languages you want to use.
-For this tutorial, I will choose `English`, `Spanish` and `Latin American Spanish`.
+For this tutorial, I will choose `English`, `Spanish`, and `Latin American Spanish`.

 When you have chosen your languages, click on "Add New Profile"